Only 17 balls on wet day three of New Zealand-England Test

-Auckland, March 24, 2018 (AFP) - - Only 17 balls were possible as rain washed out most of day three of the first Test between New Zealand and England in Auckland on Saturday.
+Auckland (AFP) - Only 17 balls were possible as rain washed out most of day three of the first Test between New Zealand and England in Auckland on Saturday.

 The players were forced from the field 10 minutes after the start, and with nearly five hours of showers, play was abandoned after the scheduled dinner break.